The gift of henna

 Henna is a temporary body art using a paste made from the leaves of the henna plant.
 Several years ago, I began offering belly henna to my doula clients.
 Since then, my work as a henna artist has expanded, and I now offer henna services beyond those included in my doula packages.

-In the cultures where henna is used traditionally, it is primarily used for celebration, to adorn the body for special occasions such as weddings and holidays.
-It doesn't have to be for a special occasion, though...it can be a very uplifting way to care for yourself on any day of the year.
+In the cultures with long henna traditions, it's used for celebration, to adorn the body for special occasions such as weddings and holidays.
+It doesn't have to be for a special occasion, though...it can be a very uplifting way to adorn and care for yourself on any day of the year.

-Natural henna takes hours to leave a stain and the stain is always some shade of brown.
+Natural henna takes hours to leave a good stain, and the stain is always some shade of brown.
 It's never black.
 Henna stains all skin tones.
 The initial stain is bright orange, and it darkens over about two days.
-If you want henna for a special occasion, you should plan your session for two days before the event.

 I am still learning my craft.
 At this time, I don't feel qualified to do elaborate bridal henna.
 If you would like something simple for your special day, I would be happy to talk with you!